jlinoff/csdiff/README.md

 ```

 ### Dockerfile
-Note that I used the following docker file to Dockerfile to create the linux image.
+Note that I used the following [Dockerfile](https://docs.docker.com/engine/reference/builder/)
+to create the linux image because I was working on a Mac.

 ```
 # This docker file creates a go compilation container that can be used